Monday, April 30, 2018

 David Wickline's "Images of 66 Vol. 2" says it is on Route 66 at Shamrock Street entering Sullivan from the west.
 "This early motor court has a simply beautiful indigenous Ozark hand-cut stone and brick faced exterior that has certainly stood the test of time.
 No sign remains advertising the building that uis located on the south of old 66."

 I keep thinking it would be so great to own something on Route 66 like this, but alas, I'm getting too old and it sure would be a lot of work.
-I thought seriously about buying the Blue swallow when it wa sup for sale.
+I thought seriously about buying the Blue Swallow Motel in Tucumcari, N.M., when it was up for sale.

 Saturday, April 21, 2018

 Well, hopefully this horrible winter April we've been having is at an end.
 This is the second coldest April ever recorded in the Chicago area.
 Hopefully we will get rid of all the snow by the end of the weekend.
 No Global Warming here at all.